HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 ---
 title: "Your split backlog is failing your team"
-pubDate: 2023-07-24
+pubDate: 2023-08-07
-description: "How poorly-communicated priorities poison organizations and lead to underperforming teams"
+description: "How poorly-communicated priorities poison organizations and lead to under-performing teams"
 tags: ["planning", "software"]
 ---